 “I’m Carl,” the driver said, while taking his right hand off of the steering wheel to shake mine.
 “I’m from Sheboygan, home of the bratwurst.”

-I tried quickly to think of something that Forest Lake was known for, but came up empty.
-For a moment this made me feel like an inadequate representative of my home town.
-Surely, it was known for something—the proud hometown of a movie star?
+I tried to think of something Forest Lake was known for, but came up empty.
+For a moment, this made me feel like an inadequate representative of my hometown.
+Surely, it was known for something.
+A movie star?
 A famous athlete?
 A revered politician?
 Something.
 But I had nothing that could top or even come close to a bratwurst, so I simply said our names.
 “I’m Haakon and that’s Brady.”

 “Haakon?
 Like the bird?”
 Carl asked.

 “No. Like the Norwegian king,” I answered.
-“I guess my primarily Swedish parents were into the names of Norwegian royalty for some unknown reason.
+“I guess my Scandinavian parents were into the names of Norwegian royalty for some unknown reason.
 Go figure.”

 “Well, it’s a cool name.
 Different.
 That’s a good thing,” he said.

 “Maybe.
 I guess.
 But it nearly always requires explanation.
-Sometimes I wished that my parents would have just named me Bob or Pete … or Joe,” I said while thinking that talking about a name was as good as anything to talk about.
+Sometimes I wished that my parents would have just named me Bob or Pete … or Joe.”
+Discussing a name, I thought, was as good as anything to talk about.

-Carl was about our age with rounded features and long curly brown hair.
-He was not quite fat, yet he was far from thin.
-He looked to be someone who could consume a respectable quantity of bratwursts, cheese, and beer—someone who, I thought, was destined to have a date with a cardiologist in his later years.
-He looked affable and he was, so we had no difficulty conversing about all topics imaginable—all the things that have ample time to come to mind while crossing the Great Plains.
-As we talked, I watched out my window for anything unique that might appear, like a deer, or a tractor, or even a tree.
-I wondered how, back in the covered wagons days, travelers could have possibly filled their time with conversation.
+Carl appeared to be about our age.
+He had rounded features and long curly brown hair.
+He was not fat, yet he was far from thin.
+I could visualize him consuming respectable quantities of bratwursts, cheese, and beer—someone who might have a date with a cardiologist in his later years.
+He looked affable, and he was.
+We had no difficulty conversing on all topics imaginable—all the things that have ample time to come to mind while crossing the Great Plains.
+As we chatted, I watched out my window for anything unique that might appear: a deer, a tractor, even a tree.
+I wondered how, back in the covered wagons days, travelers could have filled their time with conversation.
 It seemed unimaginable that there would be enough words for a slow roll across South Dakota.
 The state seemed to go on forever.
-“Thank God for freeways and combustible engines,” I thought to myself as I stared out the window into its vast emptiness.
+“Thank God for freeways and combustible engines,” I thought to myself, as the emptiness rolled by.

-“How old are you guys?” the foreman asked us.
+“How old are you guys?” the foreman whispered to us.

 “Seventeen,” we each responded.